Department of Agriculture, Food and the Marine: History

+In 1899, Horace Plunkett established the Department's forerunner, called the Department of Agriculture and Technical Instruction for Ireland (DATI).
+Plunkett served as the department's first vice-president, and T. P. Gill as its first Secretary.

-The Department of Agriculture was created as a department of the Ministry of Dáil Éireann at one of the first meetings of Dáil Éireann in 1919 with Robert Barton as the first Minister for Agriculture, Horace Plunkett as the department's first vice-president, and T. P. Gill as its first Secretary.
-In 1899, Plunkett had established the Department's forerunner, called the Department of Agriculture and Technical Instruction (DATI).
+The Department of Agriculture was created as a department of the Ministry of Dáil Éireann at one of the first meetings of Dáil Éireann in 1919 with Robert Barton as the first Minister for Agriculture.

 It was given a statutory basis by the Ministers and Secretaries Act 1924.
 This act provided it with:

 the administration and business generally of public services in connection with agriculture and lands, including the fixing of rents and tenure of lands, acquisition by occupying tenants of full ownership by means of public funds, enlargement and other economic improvement of holdings of land, purchase of land for distribution by way of re-sale, relief of rural congestion and like uneconomic conditions, promotion of agriculture by means of educational grants, and of lectures on special subjects, agricultural statistics, forestry, veterinary services, survey and mapping of land, and all powers, duties and functions connected with the same, and shall include in particular the business, powers, duties and functions of the branches and officers of the public services specified in the Fifth Part of the Schedule to this Act, and of which Department the head shall be, and shall be styled, an t-Aire Tailte agus Talmhaíochta or (in English) the Minister for Lands and Agriculture.

+It assigned it with the following branches of administration: